maarlf/stackexchange/README.md

-# hivecluster
+# Stacklite
-Hadoop, Hive, and MySQL cluster running on Docker Containers
+Get insight from Stackoverflow datasets using Hadoop, Hive, and MySQL cluster running on Docker Containers.

 ## On hadoop-master